cherrynoize/tlock/README.md

 ### Blur

-You can add background blur through your compositor.
+You can add a background blur using a compositor.
 For instance in *picom*:

     blur: {